IT DRP : how best to plan your company’s recovery from a cyber crisis?

 What is a BCP in the current climate?

-The BCP now consists of a portfolio of procedures and resources that help to safeguard the continuity of the organisation's activities should a problem occur.
+The BCP now consists of a portfolio of procedures and resources that help to safeguard the continuity of the organization's activities should a problem occur.
 Its objective is, before anything else, to avoid interruption of IT systems and prevent operational disruptions.
 It must therefore be built in such a way that all of a company's IT structures remain available: networks, servers, and data centres alike.

 From a strict IT perspective, a distinction is made between the operational continuity plan – which includes the company as a whole – and the IT Continuity Plan – which specifically targets the procedures and resources to put in place to ensure the continuous operation of information systems.